webOSArchive/webos-docs/docs/timesync.md

 ## TouchPad or TouchPad Go

-In 2018, the community figured out how to solve the time sync problem permanently on TouchPad; webOS Nation member dkirker [built a script to make it easy](https://forums.webosnation.com/hp-touchpad/331734-network-time-not-keeping-clocks-accurate-2.html).
+In 2018, the community figured out how to solve the time sync problem permanently on TouchPad; webOS Nation member dkirker <a href="https://forums.webosnation.com/hp-touchpad/331734-network-time-not-keeping-clocks-accurate-2.html" target="_blank">built a script to make it easy</a>.
 The script has been renamed to make it easier to type on your device, but it is otherwise unchanged.

 These instructions assume that you've completed the [Shell Access](bash.md) steps, and are comfortable entering a few instructions into the command line.